jschwa95/jschwa95.github.io/index.md

 Some of us make it.

-Some of it? is good.
+Some of it is really good.
-Some of it? is vom.
+All of it is vom.

 Some of it is <strong> loud. </strong>